huzeyann/ncut_pytorch/docs/index.md

 2. hierarchical clustering by varying the number of eigenvectors

-Please see [NCUT and t-SNE/UMAP](compare.md) for a full comparison.
+Please see [NCUT and t-SNE/UMAP](compare.md) for a comparison over common PCA, t-SNE, UMAP.

 > paper in prep, Yang 2024